-Choose from a range of curriculum-relevant science workshops to engage and inspire your pupils – use as a hook to introduce a topic, as a review part way through or as a stand alone activity.
+Choose from a range of curriculum-relevant, hands-on science workshops to engage and inspire your pupils – use as a hook to introduce a topic, as a review part way through or as a stand alone activity.
 Whatever works for you, your school and your children.
 Whole science days or individual workshops available.

-Blood, hearts and circulation.
+Blood, hearts and circulation

 Fits perfectly with the year 6 topic Animals including humans: Identify and name the main parts of the human circulatory system, and describe the main functions of the heart, blood vessels and blood; Recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function.